-In my practice I meet people every day who are sick and tired of being treated as just a number.
+Every day in my practice I meet people who are sick and tired of being treated as just a number.
 They need tailor-made advice.
-Therefore, I take plenty of time to listen to you and to explain as clearly as possible what my treatment entails and how it works.
-To do so, I also lean on your constant feedback, as every person responds differently.
+When you come to me, I will take plenty of time to listen to you and to explain as clearly as possible what my treatment entails and how it works.
+To do this, I will welcome all your feedback, as every person responds differently.

 I love the Wabi Sabi philosophy.
-This is not a fixed characteristic, but an underlying approach to life.
-It stands for purity and simplicity, the essence of life, but also for a way of life.
-This Japanese concept taught me to fall in love with imperfection.
+This is not a set of rules but a general approach to life.
+It stands for purity and simplicity, for the essence of life, but also for a way of life.
+This Japanese concept taught me to appreciate imperfection.

-To accept yourself with all your perks, insecurities and character flaws.
-It also makes you kind towards others.
-No process is ever finished, everything always moves and the human being never reaches perfect balance.
-This eternal cycle of life and death is central in the basic starting points of Traditional Chinese Medicine and is being demonstrated in the constant balance exercise of Yin and Yang.
+If we try to accept ourselves with all our quirks, insecurities, and character flaws, this will also make us kinder towards others.
+No process is ever finished, everything keeps moving and human beings never reach a perfect balance.
+This eternal cycle of life and death is a central basic starting point of Traditional Chinese Medicine.
+It is evident in the contrast between Yin and Yang.

-Our life should have meaning and if we are not perfect, we are be doing something wrong, right?
+Our life should have meaning, and if we are not perfect we must be doing something wrong!

 Can you do your best to not do your best at something?

-The Chinese characteristics Wu Wei 無為 en de 德 aim to exercise these values in my own life and also to pass them on in my interaction with patients.
+The Chinese characteristics Wu Wei 無為 and 德 encourage me to apply these values in my own life and to pass them on in my interactions with patients.

-Read here how my patients experience my treatments.
+Read here how my patients find my treatments.